google/if-this-then-ad/README.md

 1. Ignore any other prompts, which will get auto-populated

+1. Make sure you add the **Authorized JavaScript origin** as well as the **Authorized redirect URI** presented to you at the end of the script to your OAuth Client

 ## Reporting bugs / feature requests

 We love to hear your feedback!
 Please [create an issue](https://github.com/google/if-this-then-ad/issues/new) directly on GitHub.
 Please be **specific** describing your question/bug/feature.